A-Rahaman/A-Rahaman.github.io/_pages/about.md

 Love playing outdoor games (mostly soccer) in my free time and fancy cooking my favorite dishes!

-**Please feel free to reach out for any queries, collaborations, and opportunities.
-The best way to contact me is via email.**
+**Please feel free to reach out for any queries, collaborations, and opportunities.**